Oireachtas

 The houses of the Oireachtas sit in Leinster House in Dublin, an eighteenth-century ducal palace.
-The directly elected Dáil is by far the more powerful branch of the Oireachtas.
+The directly elected Dáil is the more powerful of the houses of the Oireachtas.

 Etymology

 The word oireachtas comes from the Irish word airecht/oireacht ("deliberative assembly of freemen; assembled freemen; assembly, gathering; patrimony, territory"), ultimately from the word airig ("freeman").
 Its first recorded use as the name of a legislative body was within the Irish Free State.

 Composition

-Dáil Éireann, the lower house, is directly elected under universal suffrage of all Irish citizens who are residents and at least eighteen years old.
-An election is held at least once every five years as required by law; however, the house can be dissolved at any time at the request of the Taoiseach (head of government).
-Dáil elections use a system of proportional representation by way of a single transferable vote.
-The Dáil has 160 members.
+Dáil Éireann is directly elected under universal suffrage of all Irish citizens who are residents and at least eighteen years old; non-Irish citizens may be enfranchised by law, which currently extends to British citizens.
+By law, a Dáil term may last no longer than five years; however, the house can be dissolved by the president at any time at the request of the Taoiseach (head of government).
+Dáil elections use the electoral system of proportional representation by means of a single transferable vote.
+The Dáil has 174 members.

 The Seanad is not directly elected but consists of a mixture of members selected in a number of different ways.
-43 senators are elected by councillors and parliamentarians, 11 are appointed by the Taoiseach, and six are elected by two university constituencies, thus having 60 members in total.
-The President of Ireland is directly elected once every seven years, and may serve a maximum of two terms; however, if, as has occurred on a number of occasions, a consensus among the larger political parties can result in only a single candidate being nominated, no actual election takes place.
+There are 60 senators: 43 are elected by councillors and parliamentarians, 11 are appointed by the Taoiseach, and six are elected by two university constituencies.

+The president is directly elected once every seven years, and may serve a maximum of two terms; where there is only one candidate for president, no ballot will be taken, and the candidate will be deemed elected at the close of nominations.